-Interested in cycling part of the Wild Atlantic Way?
+Interested in cycling part of the Wild Atlantic Way but not sure what to bring?
 Here's a great starting point!

 Pack any items you need often, such as cell/mobile phone, camera, map/GPS close to hand - in front bag on handlebars if you have one.
 All other gear should go in a large ziplock bag or bin liner to protect against showers.
 Put all heavy gear at the bottom of your bags.
 Keep some snacks in side pockets so you can grab them on the road!
 Another handy tip is to pack each days clothes in a large ziplock bag.
 This means they’re watertight and saves a lot of rummaging in a bag at the end of a tough day.

 For ‘on the bike’ bring two full sets of biking clothes: